stringparser/gulp-runtime/docs/README.md

 var gulp = require('gulp-runtime').create({repl: true});
 ```

-When an instance passes `repl: true` the process running will not exit when all tasks are done, instead it will wait and have a REPL listening on `stdin`.
-This way you can run tasks in the same way you run commands on the terminal.
+When an instance passes `repl: true` the process running does not exit when all tasks are done.
+What happens then its that the process will have a REPL listening on `stdin`.

 ```sh
 $ node gulpfile.js